wikid24/ffxiv_mmd_tools_helper/README.md

 # FFXIV MMD Tools Helper (Blender Addon)
 ## Convert FFXIV Models to MMD Models with as _little effort_ as possible.

-> Update: 2024-04-19 - Development is on hold until Dawntrail comes out (I will to rewrite the entire plugin from the ground up to support it)
+> Update: 2024-04-19 - Development is on hold until Dawntrail comes out (I need to rewrite the entire plugin to support it)

 This is a Blender Addon to convert FFXIV Models to Miku Miku Dance (MMD) models.
 It's geared for _speed_, so you can cut down on the time it takes to: